AdobeDocs/adobeio-console/approval.md

 ## Applications for publication

 In order for an application to be available to public users, it must first be approved by the Adobe Review team.
-To begin, navigate to the **Project overview** for the project containing the application that you wish to publish.
+To begin, navigate to the **Project overview** for the project containing the application that you want to publish.

 ![](images/approval-empty-project.png)

 Select **Approval** from the left navigation to view the **App Submission Details**.
 These details include information about the application that will be shown to end users and the Adobe Review team.
+Your public profile will be shown with

 Once the submission details have been completed, select **Submit** to begin the approval process.